 Node.js came as a blessing for JavaScript developers worldwide struggling with swapping among multiple languages and frameworks to amplify their code into a sustainable development environment.

-Node.js Prerequisites
+Node.js prerequisites

 Before installing Node.js, you need to ensure that you’ve gathered all the necessary bits of knowledge and downloaded all required installation files and elements.

-Firstly, it would help if you had a basic understanding of JavaScript and its syntax — this will make picking up Node.js easier for you.
+First, it would help if you had a basic understanding of JavaScript and its syntax — this will make picking up Node.js easier for you.

-Secondly, a basic understanding of an object-oriented programming (OOP) language will help you work on server-side coding.
+Second, a basic understanding of an object-oriented programming (OOP) language will help you work on server-side coding.

-Lastly, rather than rushing into deep learning, take it one step at a time.
+Last, rather than rushing into deep learning, take it one step at a time.
 Always remember that you’re not a day late or a dollar short as long as you’re progressing.

-System Requirements
+System requirements

 Node.js doesn’t require a fancy hardware setup to run; most computers of this era should handle Node.js efficiently.
 Even the most miniature computers like BeagleBone or Arduino YÚN can run Node.js.